 In the late 1990s, the senior administration of the College of the Holy Cross developed the idea of establishing a Nativity School in Worcester, a city that had been wracked by a devastating graduation rate for boys from low-income homes.
 These senior administrators – particularly President Michael McFarland, S.J., and Charles Weiss, Ph.D. – championed the school in the Worcester community.
 Following a successful feasibility study in 2002, the doors of the school were opened in the fall of 2003 to fifth- and sixth-grade classes at All Saints Church.
 Over the course of the next two years, a seventh- and eighth-grade were added.

-With application assistance and guidance from Nativity Worcester’s Office of Graduate Support, our graduates currently attend or have attended the following colleges: American University, Assumption College, Boston College, Chemeketa Community College, Clark University, College of the Holy Cross, Curry College, DePaul University, Diablo Valley College, Emerson College, Emmanuel College, Fitchburg State University, Fordham University, Franklin Pierce University, High Point University, Johnson & Whales University, Johnson & Wales University – North Miami, Massachusetts College of Liberal Arts, Molloy College, Nichols College, Oregon State University, Providence College, Quinnipiac University, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Dartmouth, University of Massachusetts – Lowell, University of New Haven, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University.
-Oregon State University, Providence College, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts – Amherst, University of Massachusetts – Dartmouth, University of Massachusetts – Lowell, University of New Haven, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University
+With application assistance and guidance from Nativity Worcester’s Graduate Support Program, our graduates currently attend or have attended the following colleges: American University, Assumption College, Boston College, Brandeis University, Bridegwater State University, Chemeketa Community College, Clark University, College of the Holy Cross, Curry College, DePaul University, Diablo Valley College, Emerson College, Emmanuel College, Fitchburg State University, Fordham University, Franklin Pierce University, High Point University, Johnson & Whales University, Johnson & Wales University – North Miami, Massachusetts College of Liberal Arts, Molloy College, Morehouse College, Nichols College, Oregon State University, Providence College, Quinnipiac University, Quinsigamond Community College, Southern Adventist University, St. Anselm College, University of California at Berkeley, University of Hartford, University of Massachusetts Amherst, Boston, Dartmouth, and Lowell campuses, University of Michigan, University of New Haven, Wentworth Institute of Technology, Western New England University, Westfield State University, Worcester Polytechnic Institute, Worcester State University, and Yale University.

 Nativity School of Worcester was formally accredited by New England Association of Schools and Colleges (NEASC) in the fall of 2010.
 In the short term, accreditation is the formal recognition that Nativity possesses a viable, guaranteed curriculum with impact on the disadvantaged students of the school.
 In the long term, accreditation is the critical first step in the mission to replicate this dynamic school in Worcester.
 Nativity’s Board of Trustees has committed to seeing the expansion of Nativity Worcester’s services.